 There, the Kundalini spirit sits dormant until it is activated with a special practice.
 The energy released with this type of yoga can lead to a deep awakening of your spirit and a renewal of your psyche.

 Is Kundalini difficult to learn?

-No, if you are a beginner or novice to yoga it is not difficult to learn.
-Many people assume this, however, because there are roughly 5,000 Kriyas in this type of yoga.
+No, if you are a yoga beginner or novice it does not matter.
+It is easy to learn however, many assume it is difficult as there are roughly 5,000 Kriyas in this type of yoga.
 Just remember that there is no need to learn and memorize them all.
 Taking instruction from a skilled Kundalini yoga teacher is all that is necessary.
 Getting that will give you a solid foundation to work from.